About Kerry Campbell

 Her work is uber modernist in a sense.
 Her work is bold and expressive abstract representations of form, but these forms interplay with each other and express a type of relationship, an abstract tension, or a metaphorical mood or sense of story.
 She also explores human relationships and allegory through abstract figurative works that often explores the themes of relationships and alienation.
 Other works are abstract expressionist in their story-telling.

 Kerry is available for gallery representation, commissioned work, and working with interior designers and art dealers.
-She is represented by Legends Nano Gallery and frequently shows in regional and national exhibitions.
+She is represented by Legends Nano Gallery in Santa Fe, New Mexico and Barba Contemporary Gallery in Palm Springs, CA.